Minsk National Airport: Terminal

-Minsk National Airport consists of one slightly curved, four-story passenger terminal building originally built in the style of brutalist architecture, which has since been modernized and expanded.
+Minsk National Airport consists of one slightly-curved, four-story passenger terminal building originally built in the style of brutalist architecture, which has since been modernized and expanded.
 The ground floor features the arrivals area while the second floor consists of the check-in hall with 43 counters and 13 departure gates, some of which are equipped with jet bridges.
-The airside features the usual duty free shops, an airport lounge and other passenger amenities as well as a branch of Burger King.
+The airside area features the usual duty free shops, an airport lounge, and other passenger amenities as well as a Burger King franchise.
 The first and third floors are mainly used for administration and maintenance.

 Airlines and destinations

+Many airlines have suspended flights to Minsk due to the ongoing Russo-Ukrainian war.
 The following airlines operate regular scheduled and charter flights to and from Minsk:

 Statistics

 Ground transportation

 The airport is located 42 km (26 mi) east of Minsk, and is linked with the city with a toll-free (for non-BY registered cars) highway.
 Free short term parking is available in front of the terminal.
 Minsk National Airport is linked to the capital by the M2 motorway.
 Bus, train, taxi and parking services are provided.
 The airport is served by buses 300Э and 173Э departing from Centralny bus station.
+From the airport to Minsk, shuttle bus 1400-TK and 1430-ТК operates.

+Railway

+From November 7, 2014 to April 6, 2017, a railway connection operated.

+The railway platform was within walking distance of the terminal, but free shuttle buses transported passengers from the train to the terminal.
+On the route from Minsk to the airport, the train made one intermediate stop at the Smalyavichy station to change its direction.

+In April 2017, due to the construction of the second runway, the existing stopping point Minsk National Airport was dismantled — as of April 7, diesel train service was suspended indefinitely.
+Initially, it was planned to shorten the route to the nearby Šemietava station and transfer passengers from the diesel train to buses there, but eventually, the decision was made to cancel the train service altogether.